 Supremely Blessed are you –

 When people are cruel,

 And unrelenting in their cruelty

 Not to yourself, not to others,

-There’s always half of you that will never know
+There’s always part of you that can never know

 You answer to your own heart.